victorliu-sq/PaperWriting/BambooSMP.md

 These calculations are iteratively executed on the secondary GPU until the number of unmatched men is confirmed to be less than or equal to one.

 If the count of unmatched men reduces to one, it implies that all IDs of the other n - 1 matched men have been subtracted from unmatchedID, thereby precisely identifying the sole unmatched man.
-Following this identification, the replicated data structures on the secondary GPU, along with the PRMatrix on the primary GPU, will be copied back to the host system.
-Subsequently, then the LAProposalProcedure can be invoked, passing the unmatched man’s ID as an argument to finalize the remaining sequential proposing process.
+Following this identification, necessary data structures on the device will be copied into the host system and then the LAProposalProcedure can be invoked, passing the unmatched man’s ID as an argument to finalize the remaining sequential proposing process.

 On the other hand, If the count of unmatched men drops to zero without ever reaching one, it indicates that BambooKernel already completes, thus eliminating the need for further sequential execution.